LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Prime-factorization.md

 This algorithm may fail to find a nontrivial factor even when *n* is composite.
 In that case, the method can be tried again, using a starting value other than 2 or a different *g(x)*.

-Stephen Schultze's implementation of John Pollard's rho (or *ρ*) algorithm looks like this:
+Stephen Schulze's implementation of John Pollard's rho (or *ρ*) algorithm looks like this:

 ``` Perl6
 use v6;